Dumberdore/intercom/README.md

 - To make changes clone this repo and make changes to required package along with required test cases
-- Tag the code if their is any functional code change
+- Tag the code if their is any functional code change For example -
 ```
 $ git tag -a v1.0 -m "Prod Ready Version"
 $ git push origin v1.0
 ```
-	This will trigger a [github-action pipeline](https://github.com/OkBeacon/intercom/actions?query=workflow%3ARelease) which will create new release
+	This will trigger a [github-action pipeline](https://github.com/OkBeacon/intercom/actions?query=workflow%3ARelease) which will create new release with tag **v1.0**

 ### ![Release](https://github.com/OkBeacon/intercom/workflows/Release/badge.svg)